petedoyle/android-support-v4-googlemaps/README.md

 Alternatively, the source also includes an Eclipse project which you can use to add it as a build dependency for your project.
 Import it into Eclipse using `File > Import > Existing Projects into Workspace...`, then configure the build path of your project to require the `android-support-v4-googlemaps` project.

 ## Changelog
+October 27, 2011 - Released `android-support-v4-r4-googlemaps.jar` and `android-support-v13-r4-googlemaps.jar` based on revision 4 of the [Android Compatibility Library](http://developer.android.com/sdk/compatibility-library.html) (see downloads).  `FragmentPagerAdapter` and `FragmentStatePagerAdapter` are also included from the new `android.support.v13` package.

 July 22, 2011 - Released `android-support-v4-r3-googlemaps.jar` based on revision 3 of the Android Compatibility Library (see downloads).  `FragmentPagerAdapter` and `FragmentStatePagerAdapter` are also included from the new `android.support.v13` package.

 May 24, 2011 - Released `android-support-v4-r2-googlemaps.jar` based on revision 2 of the Android Compatibility Library (see downloads).